lukexi/rumpus/RUMPUS_PROGRAMMING_GUIDE.md

 Launch Rumpus, and everything you do will now be synchronized to your friend's computer.
 Creating, moving, and deleting objects, creating scenes, and editing code will all be synced - usually within 100ms or less.
-This should theoretically work with any number of players (provided you try not to step on each others toes by e.g. editing the same file simultaneously), and since it's just a Dropbox folder, it doesn't matter if everyone is "online" when you're working; changes will be synced regardless and
+This should work with any number of players (provided you try not to step on each others toes by e.g. editing the same file simultaneously), and since it's just a Dropbox folder, it doesn't matter if everyone is "online" when you're working; changes will be synced regardless and